We know how important bike security and protection is to most of our customers, and rightly so.

 Our Bikehangars are carefully designed to maximise security so theft, vandalism and damage is very rare thankfully.
 As tough as they are however, we know that leaving your bike unattended can be a worry.
 For peace of mind you should consider having suitable insurance in place – especially if your bike is valuable.

 We hope this advice page will help you to understand what you should consider with insurance as a Bikehangar user.
-We can also offer you 5% off Bikmo cycle insurance if you want to get insured with their Bikehangar-ready cover (limited time offer).
+We can also offer you 10% off Bikmo cycle insurance*if you want to get insured with their Bikehangar-ready cover (*until 31st January 2019).

 Cyclehoop’s Theft + Damage Policy

 Insurance is not included in your membership.
 You park your bike in our Bikehangars entirely at your own risk.
 That is why we always recommend using a quality lock with an appropriate level of security for your bike value.

 Home Insurance Cover

 Many cyclists assume that they have all the cover they need under their home insurance, but have never checked the smallprint.
 If this sounds like you, we’d strongly recommend reading the wording carefully to make sure you have the level of cover you want.